yanxurui/nq/benchmark/README.md

 They solved it by not concatting/formatting string in lua land.
 Instead, pass an array to lua-nginx's sock:send method.
 But it doesn't solve the problem fundamentally.

 Another way is to change the hash algorithm or don't intern long strings at all.
 It's also discussed here [Github: Reduce string hash collisions](https://github.com/LuaJIT/LuaJIT/issues/168) a year ago.
-Unfortunstely the author of laujit has not taken action on this issue.
+It's a sad news that the author of laujit has not taken action on this issue.

 Finally, I solved it by passing a table of string fragments to cosocket.
+See [feature: support pass table to send_query](https://github.com/openresty/lua-resty-mysql/pull/68).

 After optimisization the performance improves 50%.
 ```